-To be able to perform advanced regression analyzes in the form of panel data analysis, data must be organized in a different way compared to regular regression analyzes.
+To be able to perform advanced regression analyses in the form of panel data analysis, data must be organized in a different way compared to regular regression analyses.
 Panel data are datasets in which each unit takes values for all included variables measured over a specified number of times.
-This has the advantage that the time component can be included in analyzes, and the databases become much larger, often resulting in analyzes of better quality.
+This has the advantage that the time component can be included in analyses, and the databases become much larger, often resulting in analyses of better quality.

 There is a large battery of panel data analysis techniques, the distinction goes on which assumptions are made about the variability of the variables over time.
-Common variants used are fixed effect and random effect analyzes.
-This analysis form will be reviewed in chapter 5.8.
+Common variants used are fixed effect and random effect analyses.
+This analysis form will be reviewed in section 5.9.